jdlich/cas-docs/content/chapters/07-services-management.md

 Technically, yes to both.
 Practically, no to both.

 Yes, in the latest CAS releases, under the hood, you'll always be using the Services Registry and every service must match a service registration or else the service can't use CAS.
-However, the default in-memory services registry includes default wildcard matching service registrations such that any http:// or https:// service can all CAS features.
+However, the default in-memory services registry includes default wildcard matching service registrations such that any `http://` or `https://` service can all CAS features.
 If you don't want to use the Services Registry to replace those wildcard registrations with registrations restricting to and configuring the services you'd like to allow to use your CAS server, simply do nothing.

 If you are using the services registry, you don't have to use the Web-based tooling to administer it.
-You can instead maintain your service registrations as Spring-wired beans in the deployerConfigContext.xml file.
+You can instead maintain your service registrations as Spring-wired beans in the `deployerConfigContext.xml` file.
 However, presently updates to this file require a CAS server restart to take effect, so not using the Web-based services registry UI eliminates your ability to make live registration changes.

 ## Registered Services ##